 Nursing consultations are offered on an individual basis only.
-Nurse consultations are available to recipients who require short term nursing consultations for family training, skill development etc., as specified in the recipient's approved Plan of Care.
+Nurse consultations are available to recipients who require short term nursing consultations for family training, skill development etc., as specified in the recipient's approved POC.

-All Medicaid State Plan services must be utilized before accessing this service.
-Recipients under the age of 21 must access skilled nursing services as outlined on the Plan of Care through the Home Health Program.
+All Medicaid state plan services must be utilized before accessing this service.
+Recipients under the age of 21 must access skilled nursing services as outlined on the POC through the Home Health Program.